ansonl/ansonl.github.io/_posts/2023-03-20-generic-filament-runout-sensor-adapter-ultimaker.md

 ![filament runout sensor pinout](/wp-content/uploads/2023/03/ultimainboard-analog-sensor-header-schematic.png)

 I have dual extruders on my Ultimaker and wanted to utilize the unused expansion pins on the Ultimainboard to read from 2 filament sensors.
-The below schematic and board layout reads from 2 filament sensors using the least amount of adjacent pins on the Ultimainboard v2.
+The below adapter board schematic and layout reads from 2 filament sensors using the least amount of adjacent pins on the Ultimainboard v2.

 ![filament runout sensor pinout](/wp-content/uploads/2023/03/ultimaker-filament-runout-schematic.png)